b-kennedy0/b-kennedy0.github.io/_posts/2021-03-08-cool-things.md

 \* *It is still fairly easy to make a mistake in the automation programming!*

 [Make](https://www.make.com/en){:target="_blank" rel="noopener"} is a **SUPER** powerful online automation platform.
 I cannot recommend Make enough!
-I use it so much in my professional and personal life.
+I use it in my professional and personal life.
 Make can connect to a large number of other services (and even if the service you use isn't listed, they have a powerful API and web-hook service so that practically anything can be linked!).
 By linking together services, you can create a process.
 For example, Thing A triggers process B, which passes information to service C etc. The process you make can be as long/short, complex/simple as you require - take a look at just two examples below.

 ![Make Example 1](/assets/img/blog/cool-things/Make1.png)
 *Example 1 - Automating voucher sending and mailing list sign-up*